 We usually do four main concerts a year, one each in the autumn, spring and summer plus the Messiah in December.
 Venues vary, but we often use Blackburn cathedral.
-Smaller events during the year include The East Lancashire Hospice Light up a Life service, carol singing and the Royal Society of St George’s annual service in April.
-We also organise a day workshop each year, which focuses on preparing for one of our concerts.
+During the season we also organise a day workshop each year, which focuses on preparing for one of our concerts.

 What happens on main concert days

 Our main concerts take place on a Saturday.
 You will be notified well in advance of rehearsal times on performance days.
 It’s usually in the afternoon with time to eat and get changed before the concert starts.